drupal-graphql-compose/documentation/features/edges.md

 ## Just use Views

-If you find the ridigness of the Edge Cursor implementation too restrictive, you can use the [Views](features/views.md) feature instead.
+If you find the rigidness of the Edge Cursor implementation too restrictive, you can use the [Views](features/views.md) feature instead.
 It enables filtering, sorting & pagination on any available entity type.
 Views and Connections could have different use cases, depending on your app.

 ## Enabling edges